 Paragraph 3

-Ableism is the foundation of social prejudice and leads to inequality and discrimination against persons with disabilities, as it informs legislation, policies and segregating practices such as segregated employment, for example ’sheltered workshops’, or can result in involuntary participation in the informal economy.
+Ableism is the foundation of social prejudice and leads to inequality and discrimination against persons with disabilities, as it informs legislation and policies, and can lead to segregating practices, or can result in involuntary participation in the informal economy.

 Segregating practices can occur in many work settings.
 The issue here is segregation.
 As there is not an agreed definition of sheltered workshops it is better to refer to the elements of work practices or models that are seen as not compatible with the UNCRPD, rather than mention certain models that can operate in different ways in different contexts or countries, exhibiting different charactieristics or elements.